dietmarja/LLM-Elements/embeddings/readme_embeddings.md

 The Colab notebook `embeddings_01.ipynb` offers Python code to create embeddings on the basis of the first 200 words from Moby Dick by William Melville (1851) and Metamorphosis by Franz Kafka (1912).

+The embedding layer is a layer in a neural network model that is responsible for learning word embeddings from input text data.
+In the context of the provided code, the embedding layer is created using TensorFlow's Keras API with the Embedding class.
+This layer takes as input integer-encoded sequences (in this case, the padded documents) and converts each integer into a dense vector representation (i.e., word embedding) of fixed dimensionality.
+These word embeddings are learned during the training process and capture semantic relationships between words based on the context in which they appear.

+The model constructed in the provided code can be characterized as a simple neural network model with an embedding layer.
+Specifically, it is a sequential model, meaning that the layers are stacked sequentially on top of each other.
+The only layer in this model is the embedding layer, which takes the integer-encoded sequences (padded documents) as input and produces word embeddings as output.

+The mermain diagram below illustrates how to the embeddings are achieved in embeddings_o1.ipynb.

 ```mermaid